-• Phase 3 (August 26th - September 24th, 2020): This phase was originally envisioned as two larger-scale public, in-person events.
-As this was determined to be unsafe and inadvisable in the current health conditions, the third phase was converted to be hosted on Engaged Edmonton, which allowed participants to access surveys and ask specific questions.
+Phase 3 (August 26th - September 24th, 2020): This phase was originally envisioned as two larger-scale public, in-person events.
+As this was determined to be unsafe and inadvisable in the current health conditions, the third phase was converted to be hosted on Engaged Edmonton, which allowed participants to access surveys, ask specific questions, and connect into the separate zoning change engagement process.
 The Engaged Edmonton platform was advertised through the Engaged Edmonton page, community stakeholders, social media ads, as well as through multiple reminders through the participant email list.